igorkll/LGC-Boombox/README.md

 * USB cable for connecting ESP32C3
 * USB bluetooth adapter
 * self-tapping screws that fit the holes in the printed case
+* balancing board for three lithium-ion batteries
+* three lithium-ion batteries with a capacity of at least 4000 milliamps per piece (18650 cannot provide such a capacity! you need a wider battery)
+* two compartments for fuse
+* two 3 amp fuses

 ## assembly process